 Early History of the Dodgshun family

-Another 215 words (15 lines of text) covering the years 1066 and 1379 are included under the topic Early Dodgshun History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dodgshun research.
+Another 148 words (11 lines of text) covering the years 1066 and 1379 are included under the topic Early Dodgshun History in all our PDF Extended History products and printed products wherever possible.

 Dodgshun Spelling Variations

 Dodgshun has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Dodgshun have been found, including Dodson, Dodshon, Doddson, Doddshon, Doddsaun, Dodsaun, Dodsen, Dodsin, Doddsen, Doddsin, Dodsine, Doddsan and many more.

 Early Notables of the Dodgshun family (pre 1700)